iotaledger/curl.lib.js/README.md

     * sets an offset to start pow search from
     * useful for amortized proof of work
 * `getHashCount()`
-    * returns the number of concurrent hash rows copmleted by this worker
+    * returns the number of concurrent hash rows completed by this worker
 * `interrupt(void)`
     * interrupts the currently running proof-of-work function
 * `resume(void)`